 and show his power and majesty to a nation of sinners:

 “Turn back, you sinners, and do what is right before him;

 perhaps he may look with favour upon you and show you mercy.”...

 It is not simply that the people of God can be preserved in the land of Exile.
 They can serve God's purposes there, revealing the Lord to their captors and providing them in their turn with a chance to repent and turn to the Lord before they are destroyed.
-This is a theme we see in the Old Testament in the book of Jonah where the people of Nineveh, the city of Tobit's exile, are invited to repent and do so.
+This is a theme we see in the Old Testament in the book of Jonah where the people of Nineveh, the city of Tobit's exile, are successfully called to repentance.

 Then, as the culmination of this mission to the nations, we see the glorious restoration of Jerusalem (also seen in the later chapters of Isaiah and in some of the other prophets) not just as a home for the Israelites, but as a destination of pigrimage for all the nations who have been brought to the Lord by the faithfulness of his people.

 he afflicted you for the deeds of your hands,

 but will again have mercy on the children of the righteous.